10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 What I Like About It

-The Shimano Curado DC is a reel that really packs in almost everything an angler could want in a bait casting reel for a price that’s relatively affordable considering the internal components that are included.
+The Shimano Curado DC is a reel that packs in almost everything an angler could want in a bait casting reel for a price that’s relatively affordable considering the internal components that are included.
 This reel brings to the table a Hagane alloy body, micro module gears, Cross Carbon fiber drag system, X-Ship pinion support and many other items that combine to make it a clear favorite among anglers of all skill levels.

 I personally own a Shimano Curado and have used it extensively over the last decade.